 Anne Frank Exhibit - The exhibit promotes the legacy of Anne Frank’s message which is that even a small number of people can bring about great changes when they embrace tolerance, promote diversity, and persist in seeing the goodness in humanity.

-Autrey Mill - Autrey Mill has over 2 miles of nature trails that feature a walk through a hardwood forest to pine forest.
+Autrey Mill - Autrey Mill has over 2 miles of nature trails that feature a walk through a hardwood forest to a pine forest.
 There is plenty to explore with bridges, an outlook, a farmer’s attempt to discover gold, foundations stones of the old mill, plus benches and pavilions.

 Kennesaw Mountain National Battlefield Park - Seventeen miles of interpretive trails, monuments and a museum help visitors understand the Battle of Atlanta during the Civil War.
 If you have kids, try the Jr Ranger program.

 Big Trees Forest Preserve - There are hiking trails, streams, bridges, wildflowers, and towering trees.
-This unassuming forest in Sandy Springs is hidden from most passers-by because the entrance is in a parking lot of a local office building.
+This unassuming forest in Sandy Springs is hidden from most passers-by because the entrance is in the parking lot of a local office building.

 Newman Wetlands Center - I encourage you to go early in the morning to enjoy the birds and turtles and fish before the day gets hot.
 The visitor center has several great displays, and there is a half-mile boardwalk around the pond.

 Paper Mill Ruins - Sope Creek is an easy trail for the kids with much to explore.
-There is a man made lake, a creek with gorgeous rocks and water (a fun place to throw rocks in the summer,) and mill ruins.
+There is a man made lake, a creek with gorgeous rocks and water (a fun place to throw rocks in the summer), and mill ruins.

 Sandy Springs Playable Art Park - Enjoy six art installations, all for kids to play on and crawl over.
 One is a swing set; the rest are primarily for climbing, sliding, and having fun.

 Sandy Springs Turtle Tours – A boardwalk and small garden at The Heritage are wonderful.
 It’s a fun place for some (reserved) water play in summer.
 It’s also a great “short hike” for little legs on a winter afternoon.
 You can go at any time; you don’t have to wait for a Turtle Tour!
 Turtle Tours happen every second Thursday of the month from 11:30am to 12:30pm.
+(NOTE: Turtle Tours are not currently on the schedule for 2021.)

 Sawnee Nature Preserve – Explore the nature center, play in the Woldorf-esque playground, see the treehouse, walk the fairy garden or climb to the top for great views.

-Bike the Silver Comet Trail - This quiet, non-motorized trail is for walkers, hikers, bicyclists, rollerbladers, dog walkers, and is wheelchair accessible – which means it’s perfect for strollers too.
+Bike the Silver Comet Trail - This quiet, non-motorized trail is for walkers, runners, hikers, bicyclists, rollerbladers, dog walkers, and is wheelchair accessible – which means it’s perfect for strollers too.

 Free North of Atlanta

-Mountain Crossings - The building was completed in 1937, the same year that the Appalachian Trail was completed, and it marks the only covered part of the trail….the AT runs right through the building.
+Mountain Crossings - The building was completed in 1937, the same year that the Appalachian Trail was completed, and it marks the only covered part of the trail -- the AT runs right through the building!

 Bear Hollow Zoo – It’s in Athens, but worth a visit if you’re in the area.
 Kids can see bears, eagles, and other animals up close.
 On Saturdays, families can visit from 1 – 4pm for live animal encounters.

-Denton Branch Falls – This is one of my favorite falls in Georgia, so don’t tell anyone!
+Denton Branch Falls – This is one of my favorite waterfalls in Georgia, so don’t tell anyone!
 The hike is only 2/10 of a mile, but the falls are so gorgeous it’s worth a visit.
 You can swim at the bottom of the falls, and escape for the day.

 Elachee Nature Center - Stick with hiking, which is free.
 There are short trails and longer trails (2+ miles) which lead to a 140′ suspension bridge.